skip to main content

 Where can I find the information to check my own irrigation system?

-For large Spray irrigation systems including Pivots, Linear, Travelling Irrigators, check out the Irrigation NZ CHECK-IT BUCKET TEST APP How to Guide.
+For large spray irrigation systems including pivots, linear, and travelling irrigators, check out the CHECK-IT BUCKET TEST APP How to Guide from Irrigation NZ.

-For drip and micro irrigation systems the Irrig8lite software can be downloaded here.
+For drip and micro irrigation systems, the Irrig8lite software is available for download.
 Please note, this is old software and may be difficult to download for some networks.
-Please contact Monique Benson at monique@hbrc.govt.nz if you are unable to access this and would like to check your irrigation system.
+Contact Monique Benson at monique@hbrc.govt.nz if you are unable to access this and would like to check your irrigation system.

 Full Irrigation Performance Evaluation